ashcat2005/POPREU/feature_SS.md

 In our case, "auto" is the same as "sqrt" because we are using more than one tree.
 With only one tree, "auto" is the same as "all".

 These metrics were averaged over 5 trials each.
+A threshold of 0.5 was used in every trial.
 The data from which each graph was generated are displayed below each graph.

 ![Alt text](images/10x4.png)